myeditha/cm_spellchecker/README.md

 ## Commands

+Normalization: `python normalize.py "source_hinglish.txt" "source_hinglish_lang.txt" "eng,hin" --do_repickle`

-Command: `python main.py test.txt -A 1 -outputType firstOf -langTag tel`
+Spell check Command: `python main.py test.txt -A 1 -outputType firstOf -langTag tel`

 If you want to know more about each option, just do `python main.py -h`